maiadegraaf/webserv/WS_functions.md

 ### Listen()
 if you don’t want to connect to a remote host, you must proceed in two steps; first you listen() then accept().
+Listen is there to monitor a response from the server.
 ```asm
  int listen(int sockfd, int backlog);
 ```